Violin Concerto No. 4 (Haydn): Music

 The first movement is smooth, and plaintive, in sonata form, with concise phrases and ornate embellishments.
 This is followed by an aria-like middle movement, which weaves between major and minor keys.
-The movement, with its "unmatched intimacy and loveliness," is followed by a "high-spirited" monothematic sonata-rondo.
+The movemdent, with its "unmatched intimacy and loveliness," is followed by a "high-spirited" monothematic sonata-rondo.
 The last movement, perhaps the most Haydnesque of all three movements, closely follows the galloping patterns and embellishments used by C. P. E. Bach in his music.